 - Field Practicum Information – ADVANCED STANDING STUDENTS ONLY:

 - Upload the most recent copy of your field evaluation.
 If you are applying before you’ve received a mid-term or final field evaluation, please have your field supervisor/instructor complete one of your three professional references or wait to apply until you have, a least, a mid-term evaluation to submit.

-- Fall semester (on-campus and online) – early priority January 15, rolling admission April 15
+- Summer and Fall semester (on-campus and online) – early priority January 15, rolling admission March 1

 - Spring semester (on-campus) – early priority September 15, rolling admission November 15